mulshankar/CarND-MPC-Project/README.md

 ```
 Once the way points are converted to the car's co-ordinate system, a 3rd order polynomial is fit to generalize the way-points.
 This polynomial would form the desired/reference trajectory that the MPC algorithm wants the car to follow.

 The car's current states are received from the simulator.
-The car's current states along with the polynomial coefficients are passed to the MPC algorithm function.
-The MPC algorithm projects the car's states into the future and calculates the desired steer and throttle actuation that minimized the cross track and orientation errors.
+The car's current states along with the polynomial coefficients are passed to the MPC algorithm.
+The MPC algorithm projects the car's states into the future and calculates the desired steer and throttle actuation that minimizes the cross track and orientation errors.

 The received commands from the MPC algorithm were fed into the simulator and verified to ensure the car runs smooth without veering off the desired path or outside the curb.